 How to organize your suitcase

 For your trip in August you can include summer clothes, cool, as you normally dress.
-Add comfortable footwear, and go with the idea that for sightseeing you have to walk, even if you take the subway or the bus.
+Add comfortable footwear, and keep in mind that for sightseeing you have to walk, even if you take the subway or bus.

-Don't forget a thin jacket or sweater in case temperatures drop a bit at night.
-I leave it up to you whether to bring an umbrella or not, if you do, use one that is small and does not take up much space in your suitcase.
+Don't forget a thin jacket or sweater in case the temperatures drop a bit at night.
+I leave it up to you whether to bring an umbrella or not, if you do, use one that is small and does not take up much space in the suitcase.